Shruti-T/carnot_tech_sensorData/README.md

 #### Issue 2 — `sensor_status` case/whitespace inconsistency
 **What:** The flag column has distinct raw values: `OK`, `error`, and `NaN` and 137 rows (4.0%) have a missing `sensor_status`.
 **Decision — Repair.** Strip whitespace and uppercase.
 This collapses everything to three canonical values: `OK` (3,064), `ERROR` (246), `UNKNOWN` (137 formerly null).
 This is a trivially safe normalisation.
-Flag as UNKNOWN.\*\* We don't know if the sensor was healthy; treating them as `OK` would silently pollute NDVI analysis.
+Flag as UNKNOWN.\*\* I don't know if the sensor was healthy; treating them as `OK` would silently pollute NDVI analysis.
 Treating them as `ERROR` and dropping readings would lose legitimate data.
 Flagging as `UNKNOWN` preserves the row for non-NDVI uses (temperature, rainfall) while excluding them from quality-filtered NDVI analysis downstream.

 #### Issue 3 — NDVI values outside physical range `[-1, 1]`
 **What:** 104 rows (3.0%) have `ndvi_value` outside the valid range; values go as low as −1.977 and as high as 1.997.
 These are not plausible NDVI readings — they indicate sensor faults or unit errors.